CrystalComputerCorp/smpte-timecode/README.md

 clock would have with a given framerate.
 Month, date and year discarded.

-- `frameRate`: number or array, optional if a non-integer number is passed that is near 24, 30 or 60, (i.e. 23.97 or 29.97 for example) the fractional 24000/1001, 30000/1001 or 60000/1001 rates will be assumed.
+- `frameRate`: number or Array, optional
+if a non-integer number is passed that is near 24, 30 or 60, (i.e. 23.97 or 29.97 for example) the fractional 24000/1001, 30000/1001 or 60000/1001 rates will be assumed.
 If an array is passed, the framerate is assumed to be a natural fraction, with first element the numerator and second the denominator (for example, [60000,10001]).